 What we’re all going through is unprecedented, everyone agrees.
-Hospitality folks have had every right to be gloomy over the past months, and while many customer bums are returning to sanitised seats, uncertainty lingers in our pubs, restaurants, event spaces, hotels, office receptions and beyond.
+Hospitality folks have had every right to be gloomy over the past months, and while many customer bums have returned, for now, to sanitised seats, uncertainty lingers in our pubs, restaurants, event spaces, hotels, office receptions and beyond.

 To regularly find optimism therefore, has been the source of reassurance.
 I’ve heard talk of potential for change, for a more human service, borne out a new collective sense of compassion; we are all in this together, after all.
 Gone will be the robotic, inauthentic, care-less service encounters (for those unfamiliar with us, a few of Penshee’s service peeves), here is the dawn of a deeply empathetic, understanding, care driven, thoughtful and ‘present’ service experience (essentially our top 5!).
 The service phoenix will rise from the ashes!
 Right?